 - Jars or pots big enough for holding your harvest

 Ensure your cannabis harvest has been dried appropriately.
-Put the crop in jars and ensure the pots have sufficient capacity for purposes of allowing airflow.
+Put the crop in jars and ensure the pots have sufficient capacity for purpose of allowing airflow.

 Use lids to close the jars tightly.
 Put the jars in a cool, dark spot.
 Make sure the storage space has a stable room temperature.